The economic incentive for the existence of a process is the value added to the manufactured chemicals.

 Dani is a Process Engineer in Eldor and is Eldor's expert within process related issues.
 Dani has experience from the Yme New Development-project and has been working with establishing the Process Optimisation Service in Eldor since May 2020 and participated in various alarm projects.

 Dani holds a MSc in Chemical Engineering from NTNU and BSc in Process Technology from Bergen University College.

 - Managing Director for Eldor AS

 Gisle Ersdal's background:

-Gisle is the engineering and services manager at Eldor AS.
+Gisle is the managing director of Eldor AS, his previous role was engineering and services manager.
 Gisle has experience from working in the oil and gas industry internationally.
 His prior experience includes working in the industry in Houston, TX, for 2 years.